 Photo Credit: Alex Pearson Jones

 I’ll then be back out on the slopes until around 4 – 4:30pm and once I’ve had my fill for the day, I’ll head to an apres bar, ideally on the slopes!
-Few drinks here, (obviously, Skiing is all about the Apres Ski, right?!) and party til about 6 and then think about dinner – this would usually be a big group meal cooked in the apartment, or we head out to a recommended restaurant to sample local delicacies or our favourite nostalgic dishes.
+I’d have a few drinks here, (obviously, skiing is all about the Apres Ski, right?!) and mingle until about 6 and then think about dinner – this would usually be a big group meal cooked in the apartment, or we head out to a recommended restaurant to sample local delicacies or our favourite nostalgic dishes.

-To round off the day nicely, I try and take a dip in the Pool / Sauna / Steam Room if there is access to one; I highly recommend this to anyone to try and relax and wane off any bumps or bruises you may have gotten that day – which, let’s be honest, is bound to happen!
+To round off the day nicely, I try and take a dip in the pool / sauna / steam room if there is access to one; I highly recommend this to anyone to try and relax and wane off any bumps or bruises you may have accumulated that day – which, let’s be honest, is bound to happen!

 If the weather is looking great for the next day, it will be early to bed, early to rise!
 This theme is usually repeated throughout the duration of my stay… Unless I get a little too roped in to the Apres Ski 😉